 - · married students

 - · students with children

 - those who are at least 23 years old

+Transfers: All transfer students shall be treated per their student classification (see below)

 All sophomores must live in the College's residential system and board at the College's dining center.

 Exceptions are made for:

-- · married students - · students with children - students who are at least 23 years old - students commuting from the primary residence of parents or guardians within 30 minutes or 30 miles of the College - students released by the Office of Residential Life through the off-campus lottery - students released by the College's Petition Committee Exceptions to the board plan only are made for:
+- · married students - · students with children - · students who are at least 23 years old - students commuting from the primary residence of parents or guardians within 30 minutes or 30 miles of the College - students released by the Office of Residential Life through the off-campus lottery - students released by the College's Petition Committee Exceptions to the board plan only are made for:

-- · residents of campus apartments and the Living/Learning Housing Units (who may carry a board plan if they wish) - those released by the College's Petition Committee All juniors must live in the College's residential system and board at the College's dining center through winter quarter.
+- residents of campus apartments and the Living/Learning Housing Units (who may carry a board plan if they wish) - those released by the College's Petition Committee All juniors must live in the College's residential system and board at the College's dining center through winter quarter.
 Juniors returning from study abroad or other off-campus programs for spring quarter will be housed on campus on a space-available basis only.
 Juniors housed on campus for fall and winter quarters may move off campus for spring quarter only after being released by Residential Life.
 Exceptions are made for:

-- married students
+- · married students

-- · students with children
+- students with children

 - students who are at least 23 years old

 - students commuting from the primary residence of parents or guardians within 30 minutes or 30 miles of the College

 - students released through the off-campus lottery

-- students released by the College's Petition Committee
+- · students released by the College's Petition Committee

 Exceptions to the board plan are made for: